annaturupi/Assignments-2018/Lab05.md

 Now that the web app is working in your computer commit the changes.
 Deploy the new version to your EBS environment and test that it works correctly.

 #### Questions
-Has everything gone alright?
-Add your answers to the `README.md` file in the responses repository.
+**Q51: Has everything gone alright?** Add your answers to the `README.md` file in the responses repository.

 <a name="Tasks52" />